Pyranha 12R Green Race

 Which boat influenced it all?

-Prijon Tornado (Length: 11’ 9” / Width 24” / Volume: 90 gal)
+The Prijon Tornado (Length: 11’ 9” / Width: 24” / Volume: 90 gal)

 Prior to the arrival of the Dagger Green Boat, kayakers were not using racing specific designs to run the Green Race.
 Instead, they chose boats that offered a decent balance of speed and forgiveness and running them on the Narrows.

 Because of its length, the Prijon Tornado was an early Green Race favorite.
 This boat gained a bit of a cult following, similar to the Dagger RPM in recent years.
-The Tornado won 8 races prior to the Green Boat hitting the market.
+The Tornado won eight races prior to the Green Boat hitting the market.

-What boat defined the modern longboat class?
+Which boats defined the modern longboat class?

-Dagger Green Boat (Length: 11′9” / Width: 24.25” / Volume: 95 gal)
+The Dagger Green Boat (Length: 11′9” / Width: 24.25” / Volume: 95 gal)

 By 2006, It was clear that there was a demand for a modern creek racer.
 Released in 2008, the Green Boat was a collaborative design between Pat Keller and Snowy Robertson, Dagger’s designer/engineer.
 The Green Boat was actually a part of Keller’s senior project in college and took over two years to fully come together.